rnaveensrinivas/Linux/README.md

 #### Key Tips
 - **Stop Searching**: Press `Ctrl-g` or `Ctrl-c` to cancel the reverse search and return to the regular shell prompt.
-- **Partial Search**: You don’t need to type the entire command; even a few characters are sufficient to find a match.
+- **Partial Search**: You don't need to type the entire command; even a few characters are sufficient to find a match.
 - **Repeat Forward Search**: If you overshoot the command you wanted, use `Ctrl-s` to move forward in history (may require enabling with `stty -ixon`).

 ---